-As they grow and develop, children have differences in physiology, or anatomy.
-Their emotional perception varies from year to year, or from one child to another, therefore treating the individual is never more important.
+As they grow and develop, children have differences in physiology and anatomy.
+Their emotional perception varies from year to year, or from one child to another, treating the individual is never more important.

-Medical differences should also be fully understood.
+Paediatric medical differences should also be understood.
 The impact of trauma, or disease on the developing facial skeleton, or dentition is not the same as an adult, causes of conditions also vary.

 To protect their future, oral & maxillofacial surgeons should appreciate the impact on a younger person, of a wide range of issues.

-Good management of treatment starts with sound diagnosis.
+Good management of treatment starts with accurate diagnosis.
 TMJ disorders are uncommon in children but shouldn’t be set aside, tonsillar, adenoidal, or congenital conditions are a more likely reason for airway obstruction.

 Facial bone fractures are less common, partly due to bone flexibility.
 Those that occur are more often fractures of the jaw and treatment needs to take into account the rapidity of healing, along with developing tooth buds.

 Finding oral cysts is almost part of childhood, yet they require close inspection.
-Certain eruptive, or gingival cysts may be accompanied by inflammatory cysts, which warrant treatment.
+Certain eruptive, or gingival cysts may be accompanied by inflammatory cysts, which warrant specialist treatment.

-Many issues will have subtle, or marked differences, requiring dedicated paediatric treatment planning for the best outcome.
+Many issues will have subtle, or evident differences, which require dedicated paediatric treatment planning for the best outcome.

 Treating With Care